-The results were not surprising, and confirming the funnel experiment.
-The distance was plotted on an individual and moving range (I&MR) control chart below with three stages (scenarios).
+The results were not surprising, and confirmed the funnel experiment.
+The distance was plotted on an individual and moving range (I&MR) control chart, shown below, with three stages (scenarios).

-*Note that the out-of-control point in scenario (1) was identified as a slip of hand when launching the catapult and was not removed to show how such conditions can be detected by a control chart.
+*Note that the out-of-control point in Scenario (1) was identified as a slip of hand when launching the catapult; it was not removed, to show how such conditions can be detected by a control chart.

-As shown on the control chart above, Scenario (2), where the volunteers made what they felt as the necessary adjustments to hit the target value, had the most variation.
-It should be mentioned here that scenario (2) is like Rule 2 of Deming’s funnel experiment.
+Scenario (2), where the volunteers made what they felt as the necessary adjustments to hit the target value, had the most variation.
+It should be mentioned here that Scenario (2) is like Rule 2 of Deming’s funnel experiment.

-Scenario (3) on the other hand, represents a proper way of improving the process – after working on the system – not reacting to each point.
-In this scenario, the team made sure that the catapult was not moving while launching and the method of holding and launching was the same – which shows a significant decrease in variation.
+Scenario (3), on the other hand, represents a proper way of improving the process after working on the system – not reacting to each point.
+In this scenario, the team made sure that the catapult was not moving while launching and that the method of holding and launching was the same.
+This approach shows a significant decrease in variation.

-The question that might be raised is: why would we tamper if the process is stable (in control)?
-Here is a quote from Dr. Deming in The New Economics, 3rd Edition, page 139 on this:
+The question that might be raised is: Why would we tamper if the process is stable (in control)?
+Here is a quote from Dr. Deming in The New Economics, 3rd Edition, page 139 on this very topic: